pactus-project/PIPs/PIPs/pip-31.md

 To understand the Consumptional Fee Model, we first need to define consumption.

 Transactions are sequences of bytes that validators decode, process, and store in their local database.
-Consumption is defined as the number of bytes stored over the last 8640 blocks [^1] for a specific account that signed a transactions.
+Consumption is defined as the number of bytes stored over the last 8,640 blocks [^1] for a specific account that signed the transactions.

 #### Coefficient